-The measure will “not be reconsidered” in the state Assembly, a spokesman for Democratic Speaker Vincent Prieto said.
+The book-and-salary measure will “not be reconsidered” in the state Assembly, a spokesman for Prieto said.

-The measure was fought by the state’s newspapers, and one Christie opponent said the bill was “revenge” by the governor against the newspapers that have critically covered his seven years in office.
+The newspaper legal notices measure was fought by the state’s newspapers, and one Christie opponent said it was “revenge” by the governor against the newspapers that have critically covered him.

 Legislative budget forecasters said the book deal bill carries a more than $10 million annual price tag for 2018 and beyond.

-The legislation would have changed an ethics law barring the governor from drawing income beyond his $175,000-per-year salary and permitted him to profit from book sales.
-There are no apparent additional costs to taxpayers for allowing a sitting governor to profit from a book deal, but some lawmakers have argued it’s wrong to let the governor profit while on the taxpayers’ time.
+The legislation would have changed an ethics law barring the governor from drawing income beyond his $175,000 per year salary and permitted him to profit from book sales.
+There are no apparent additional costs to taxpayers, but some lawmakers have argued it’s wrong to let the governor profit while on the taxpayers’ time.

 The legislation also would have increased by $30,000 to $140,000 appropriations for each of the state’s 120 lawmakers to spend on staff.
 It would have allowed the governor to pay Cabinet officials a maximum of $175,000, up from $141,000.

 Judges would have gotten 3 percent raises in 2017 and 2018.
 Their salaries would then be tied to the Consumer Price Index in 2019 and beyond, meaning future raises would be automatic.
 The legislation carries a cost for county taxpayers because the salaries of county officials like clerks, surrogates and sheriffs are tied to judges’ salaries.